 - You must submit the Declaration of Finances form found on the International Student Services admission website, and a bank statement or bank letter in English or with an English translation certifying that you have the financial resources to attend the college.
 In addition, you must submit an affidavit of support from any financial sponsors.

 - In order to enroll, international students on an F-1 visa must purchase health insurance provided through Valencia College and must maintain this health insurance coverage during their entire period of study at the college.

-- International students transferring from another college/university as an F-1 student are required to submit copies of their visa, I-94 card, and all previously issued I-20 Forms.
+- International students transferring an I-20 from another institution as an F-1 student are required to submit copies of their visa, I-94 card, and all previously issued I-20 Forms.
 The SEVIS Transfer Eligibility form must also be completed by the Designated School Official (DSO) at the student’s previous institution.
 This form can be found on the International Student Services

 Foreign Credentialing Evaluation Agencies

 Students who have pursued secondary school studies outside of the U.S. must submit official records such as transcripts, diplomas and/or standardized exam results that are equivalent to a U.S. high school diploma.
 Secondary school records that are not issued in English must be accompanied by an official English translation.

 Students who have completed college/university coursework at an institution outside of the U.S. must have their transcripts/diplomas evaluated by an affiliated member of NACES.
 Students should obtain “course by course” evaluations.
 The evaluations may be used for transfer credit consideration, fulfilment of Valencia College pre-requisites, or waiving of the foreign language requirement.
 Students are responsible for paying any fees associated with the credential evaluation process.
 Students coming from foreign institutions recognized by U.S. regional accreditation bodies do not need to have their credentials evaluated.